catalystshift/beginner-guide-PSO2/docs/index.md

 On the 2nd and 22nd of every month, for F2P/premium and premium players respectively, this day features increased EXP gain, drop rates as well meseta earned.
 Its a prime day to level those classes which have been left neglected and earn their leveling titles!
 Also of note is February 2nd where PSO2 Day becomes Ultra PSO2 Day, featuring a whopping 400% incease in experience gain!

 *Booster Items*:
 Items such as EXP Earned +X%, Rare Drop Rate(RDR) +X%, Triboost +X% as well as EX Triboost +X%.
-These both make leveling far easier as well as increase the amount of valuable loot you can get. **For F2P players, the most important are EXP 75% and RDR 25%, easily acquired from exchange shops**.
+These both make leveling far easier as well as increase the amount of valuable loot you can get.

+**For F2P players, the most important are EXP 75% and RDR 25%, easily acquired from exchange shops**.
 Triboost 50's are earned via doing daily missions every day, and 100s and 150s are both handed out by Sega as well as earned via several titles.
 EX Triboosts are generally only acquired via SG Scratch or AC Scratch.

 *Enhancing and Affixing*:
 Enhancing can be thought of as this game's weapon and armor strengthening system while affixing can be thought of as weapon and armor stat customization.
 These are large topics best covered by their own guides, but are addressed to some degree below in the guide.

 *Collection Folder*:
 To the right of Officer Kofy you have *Equipment Officer Prin* who handles your Collection Folder(CF) sheets.
 Each CF features weapons or eggs of high rarity of use to all classes, and has requirements ranging from beating a particular enemy type to doing certain quests to recieve the final item.

 Of particular note are the Croesus/Millionaire weapons, generally recommended as the baseline 15 rarity weapon to new players.
 However, the Armada series of urgent quests are no longer run so often making them a bit harder to acquire, if this proves to be the case, the next best thing is the Orb series from 15* Collection Folder 2.

-You will want to accept three sheets as soon as you can and start working towards them, ideally just the 15 rarity sheets as 13 rarity weapons can be bought of the player shop at fairly cheap prices. **Please note that Croesus is recommended over Millionaire as both are the same series with different skins, with Croesus having a lower stat requirement allowing them to be equipped earlier than Millionaire which few classes can equip without having a DEX mag**.
+You will want to accept three sheets as soon as you can and start working towards them, ideally just the 15 rarity sheets as 13 rarity weapons can be bought at the player shop at fairly cheap prices. **Please note that Croesus is recommended over Millionaire as both are the same series with different skins, with Croesus having a lower stat requirement allowing them to be equipped earlier than Millionaire which few classes can equip without having a DEX mag**.

 Collection Folder weapons are also utilized as Enhancement fodder for this game's 'weapon improvement' system, called enhancing, with every weapon in and after rank 13 having an enhancement cap of +35.
 A single CF weapon at +30 can take one from 1 to 10, gated only by Photon Spheres required to unlock 'weapon potentials' at enhance level 10, 20 and 30.
 That said, note that **CF weapons themselves have an enhance cap of 30, requiring the exact same weapon to be enhanced to 35, such as getting a Bayonect Orb sheet filled six times to level it to 35, the 1st base weapon, and five enhancement fodders for 1 per level**.

 *Swap/Exchange Shops*: